 This course completes the second half of a two-semester sequence intended to provide the student with a basic understanding of anatomy and physiology by studying the structures and their functions and grasping the correlation between structure and function.
-The systems studied in this course are special senses, endocrine, circulatory, respiratory, digestive, urinary and reproductive.
+The systems studied in this course are immune, lymphatic, endocrine, circulatory, respiratory, digestive, urinary and reproductive.
 This course should improve the student''s ability to use and understand the terms relating to the human body and encourage the development of a scientific attitude.
 This course is also designed to develop within the student a greater appreciation for the phenomena with which one comes in contact with on a daily basis.

-Must take both BI2114 and BI2124 to meet the KRSN requirements.
+Credits 4 Lab Hours 1 Lecture Hours 3 Clinical Hours 0 Tiered Course Indicator N KRSN BIO2030 KRSN Requirements Must take both BI2114 and BI2124 to meet the KRSN requirements.